dotlang/language/README.md

 ```
 struct
 {
-    int _x = 12;  //private const, is not re-assignable
+    int _x := 12;  //private const, is not re-assignable, you cannot write int x=12;
     int y;
-    int h = 12;
+    int h := 12;
     int gg := this.h;  //gg is a reference to h. any action on gg will be called on h.
     auto dsa := this.h;  //:= assignment in struct cannot be re-assigned. but in the code it can.
     float ff := this.object1.field5;
 }

 int func1(int y) { return this.x + y; }
-int func2(int x) := this.func1;  //redirect calls to func1, methods should have same signature
+int func2(int x) = this.func1;  //redirect calls to func1, methods should have same signature
+//note that you can only "assign" to a function, when declaring it.
-auto func3 := this.func2;  //compiler will infer the input/output types for func3 from func2 signature
+auto func3 = this.func2;  //compiler will infer the input/output types for func3 from func2 signature
 MyClass new() return {};  //new is not part of syntax.
 You can choose whatever name you want,
 void _() this.y=9;  //initialize code for static instance